Madhu-Vemula-Paltech/hello-world/README.md

 # hello-world
-This is created by madhu Vemula.
+This is created by Madhu Vemula.
 Hello World repository for Git tutorial
 This repository for the only demo purpose./
 This repository is built step by step in the tutorial.